U.S. TV networks take new risk by airing shows against Olympics

 But not this year.

-With a growing number of people now viewing shows on-demand, CBS Corp (CBS.N) and Discovery Communications (DISCA.O) for the first time plan to pit new or popular shows against the global sporting event.
+With a growing number of people now viewing shows on-demand, CBS Corp and Discovery Communications for the first time plan to pit new or popular shows against the global sporting event.

 CBS, for example, will debut a scripted series about politics by the creators of hit show "The Good Wife."
 Not to be outdone, Discovery is bringing back its popular series "Naked and Afraid XL" -- a reality show where contestants must survive in the wilderness for 40 days with only one or two items.

-Those decision show how quickly changing viewing habits are forcing media companies to reassess old ways of doing business to keep audiences engaged, and compete with on-demand programming from the likes of Netflix Inc (NFLX.O).
+Those decision show how quickly changing viewing habits are forcing media companies to reassess old ways of doing business to keep audiences engaged, and compete with on-demand programming from the likes of Netflix Inc.

-Also helping matters is that the Olympics -- running Aug.
-5 to Aug.
-21 this year -- coincide with the all-important back-to-school season when retailers spend big advertising dollars on TV commercials to market their clothes and school supplies.
+Also helping matters is that August -- when the Summer Olympics airs this year -- marks the all-important back-to-school season when retailers spend big advertising dollars on TV commercials to market their clothes and school supplies.

 "It used to be that we would just do enough programming to keep the lights on during the Olympics," said Michael Greco, executive vice president of programming and research at Discovery.
 "That discussion has completely changed."